 (Union members will receive education benefits as described in their respective Collective Bargaining Agreements).
 Faculty members, dependents and spouses are not eligible to receive education benefits under this program.

-Eligible staff may enroll in undergraduate, graduate or Ph.D. degree or job-related courses at Brown or outside of Brown at degree granting, accredited colleges belongin to one of six accrediting agencies.
+Eligible staff may enroll in undergraduate, graduate or Ph.D. degree or job-related courses at Brown or outside of Brown at degree granting, accredited colleges belonging to one of six accrediting agencies.
 (A)

 Job-related courses must maintain or enhance the employee's skills needed in his/her present position at Brown or must be a requirement either by law or of Brown University.

 Brown University Courses

 - Eligible employees are allowed to enroll in three degree or job-related courses per fiscal year (July 1-June 30) with Special Student status.

 - Employees enrolling in an undergraduate degree program must also apply to the Resumed Undergraduate Education (RUE) program.